-Steve Nichols, CFA is the firm's Chief Compliance Officer (CCO), with the responsibility of ensuring compliance with the Code.
-You may request a copy of our Code of Ethics at any time.
-As discussed below in "Brokerage Practices," purchases or sales of securities are often aggregated in a large "block trade" to ensure the best execution of the trade at the best possible price and ensure that all clients are treated fairly in the transaction.
+Steve Nichols, CFA, is the firm's Chief Compliance Officer (CCO), with the responsibility of ensuring compliance with the Code.
+You may request a copy of our Code of Ethics any time.
+As discussed below in "Brokerage Practices," purchases or sales of securities are often aggregated in large "block trades" to ensure the best execution of the trade at the best possible price, and ensure that all clients are treated fairly in the transaction.
 There are cases in which the purchase or sale of these large blocks of stock could affect the market price of the security.